roblaing/webgames/flightlander/README.md

 what operations hold between elements of a given set form the foundation of the subject.

 A reason HTDP started with <em>arithmetic</em> of various types was because it lead to <em>algebra</em>
-where things are assigned to variables, which can be done with images &mash; though that requires different thinking to most <a href="https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial">canvas tutorials</a>
+where things are assigned to variables, which can be done with images &mdash; though that requires different thinking to most <a href="https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial">canvas tutorials</a>
-which don't encourage thinking of images as being akin to integers, strings and other atomic types.
+which don't treat images as being akin to integers, strings and other atomic types.

 <h3>What is the type of an image?</h3>